 Providing for the sustained and secure flow of food from the field and assuring producers, processors, distributors, and consumers that their plant-based food system is informed by the best science available is an expectation of OARDC.
 The science behind the system is not only critical for provision of food worldwide; it is also a major economic driver.
-Corn and soybeans collectively add two billion dollars to Ohio and the regional economy each year, with over \$600 + million of soybean exports annually.
-As the price is increased worldwide based on demand for food and alternatives to petroleum, the price will continue to grow.
+Corn and soybeans collectively add two billion dollars to Ohio and the regional economy each year, with over \$600 million of soybean exports annually.
 OARDC addresses direct needs of all these constituency groups by interacting with them and understanding their needs.
 Scientists also address needs before they ever arrive in the state, i.e. studying soybean rust and breeding Ohio varieties that have the greatest potential for resistance.
 There is no sector in Ohio that this planned program does not impact in that plant based food systems nurture the world.
 Much of the interactions are with organized groups of producers, processors, and consumers.
 Consumer demand for products is often relayed through feedback from other organized groups such as food distributors, e.g. demand for a firmer fruit.
 Without a growing body of knowledge to create efficiencies and security in the plant based food systems, opportunities will be missed and society will not be well served.
 With over one hundred years of research history, a robust body of literature, and a well-developed network of clientele, supporters, and companion agencies and organizations, including OSU Extension, OARDC is well positioned to continue to effect positive change in this planned program.
 Effective research requires a mixture of laboratory, greenhouse, controlled study fields, and on-farm research to maximize knowledge.
 Emerging threats now demand planning of more advanced facilities such as a biosecurity lab.